AShiningRay/SwanKernel-LGV20/README.md

 9. Multiple cherry-picks from different msm8996 sources with fixes and improvements to the kernel.
 10. Configurable wakelock blocker (boeffla) for roms that have some "unneeded" wakelocks enabled by default and/or users that know which wakelocks can be blocked for better battery life.
 11. Dynamic FSync, giving better IO performance in general and a massive boost to random writes without compromising data integrity by outright disabling FSync.
-12. Anxiety IO Scheduler enable by default, offering a read bias and lower latency in IO opeaions.
+12. Anxiety IO Scheduler enabled by default, offering a read bias and lower latency in IO operations.

 As for the `UVExtreme` variant, it has the following features as well: